 Activity or Project Description Specific actions or project that will be completed to produce specific outputs and demonstrate progress toward the outcome.
 Collaborative Partners Responsible parties and partners involved in implementation of the activity.
 Anticipated Outputs of Activity What the CIP intends to produce, provide or accomplish through the activity.
 Goals of Activity (short and/or Long-term) Where relevant and practical, provide specific, projected change in data the CIP intends to achieve.
-Goals should be measureable.
+Goals should be measurable.
 Progress toward Outcome Timeframe Proposed completion date or, if appropriate, "ongoing".
 Resources Needed Where relevant identify the resources needed to complete the activity.
 Plans for Evaluating Activity Where relevant, how will you measure or monitor change?
-Status of Project/ Activity Completed, Ongoing, Abandoned Disseminate to courts on a quarterly basis data from DHS on the percentage of children in each jurisdiction who have adoptions finalized within 12 months of being legally free JCIP, DHS Data disseminated to courts on the percentage of children who have adoptions finalized within 12 months of being legally free Increase court knowledge of how their system performs at finalizing adoptions; increase court capacity to conduct CQI around adoption finalization Ongoing DHS data DHS data on the percent of children Ongoing Incorporate 1) information on the adoption process and the DHS Adoption Tracking page, and 2) time to create local plans to improve the timeliness of adoption finalization, into the 2017 Oregon Summit on Child Abuse and Neglect JCIP, DHS Training on the adoption process and the DHS Adoption Tracking Page; local plans to increase the percentage of children who are adopted within a year of becoming legally free Improve judge, CRB, and stakeholder understanding of the adoption process and information in the Adoption Tracking Page; improve court and CRB oversight over the adoption process; encourage planning and collaboration at the local level to address barriers to finalizing adoptions Complete 8/2017 JCIP and DHS staff time who become legally free who have adoptions finalized within 12 months Complete
+Status of Project/ Activity Completed, Ongoing, Abandoned (OPDS), Oregon Department of Justice (DOJ) Project 1 - Work with DHS of on a joint data proje ct to increase the percentage of children who have their adopti on finalized wit hin 12 months of becoming legally free Disseminate to courts on a quarterly basis data from DHS on the percentage of children in each jurisdiction who have adoptions finalized within 12 months of being legally free JCIP, DHS Data disseminated to courts on the percentage of children who have adoptions finalized within 12 months of being legally free Increase court knowledge of how their system performs at finalizing adoptions; increase court capacity to conduct CQI around adoption finalization Ongoing DHS data DHS data on the percent of children Ongoing Incorporate 1) information on the adoption process and the DHS Adoption Tracking page, and 2) time to create local plans to improve the timeliness of adoption finalization, into the 2017 Oregon Summit on Child Abuse and Neglect JCIP, DHS Training on the adoption process and the DHS Adoption Tracking Page; local plans to increase the percentage of children who are adopted within a year of becoming legally free Improve judge, CRB, and stakeholder understanding of the adoption process and information in the Adoption Tracking Page; improve court and CRB oversight over the adoption process; encourage planning and collaboration at the local level to address barriers to finalizing adoptions Complete 8/2017 JCIP and DHS staff time who become legally free who have adoptions finalized within 12 months Complete